rolandyuwy/tp/docs/UserGuide.md

 ### [Sort food items by expiry date](https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html#features) : `sortexpiry`

-Sorts the list of food items by expiry date from oldest to newest, then by priority from high to low, then by description.
+Sorts the list of food items by expiry date from oldest to newest.

-* If two food items have the same expiry date, they will be ordered by priority from high to low.
+* Food items of the same expiry date will be sorted by priority from high to low.
-* If two food items have the same expiry date and priority, they will be ordered by description.
+* Food items of the same expiry date and same priority will be sorted by description.

 Format: `sortexpiry`